bazelbuild/rules_pkg/pkg/README.md

       <td>
         <code>bool, default True</code>
         <p>
-          Set the mod time of files added by the <code>files</code> attribute to a 2000-01-01.
+          Set the modification time of files added by the <code>srcs</code> attribute to a 2000-01-01.
         </p>
       </td>